What are the benefits to create a glossary just with Joomla?

 - No need to install and maintain an extension

 No extension to install and maintain.
 No learning curve to endure.
-Forget the CCK and others page builders, you only need Joomla.
+Forget the heavy CCK and others page builders, you only need Joomla.

 - Improve your Joomla skills with a simple override